railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_reports.rst

    *Menu TinyReport in OpenOffice.org Writer.*

-Start OpenOffice.org Writer, select  *Tools > Package Management...*  to open the Package Management dialog box and then search for the \ ``openerpreport.zip``\   file to install it.
+Start OpenOffice.org Writer, select :menuselection:`Tools --> Package Management...`  to open the Package Management dialog box and then search for the \ ``openerpreport.zip``\   file to install it.
 Then close the application and restart Writer: a new menu appears in the top menu bar –  *Tiny Report*  or  *Open ERP Report* .

 .. index::
    single: Report; OpenOffice.org